Eugène Varlin: Early life and activism

 Varlin was also active in a number of other projects.
 In 1867 he helped found a co-operative called La Ménagère.
 In 1868 he co-founded La Marmite, a co-operative restaurant, which remained in business until after the Paris Commune.
-He was involved in numerous strikes and helped organise branches of the First International at Lyons, Creusot and Lille.
+He was involved in numerous strikes and helped organise branches of the First International at Lyon, Creusot and Lille.
 Trade unions were not fully legal, and the International was treated as a dangerous conspiracy, so Varlin was arrested numerous times.
 In 1870, he helped organise protests against the impending war between France and Prussia and co-authored the anti-war manifesto of the Parisian section of the International.
 In 1870 Varlin briefly fled to Belgium, fearing political persecution.
 He returned to Paris after the revolution of 4 September, which overthrew Napoléon III.
 Although he had opposed the war, Varlin participated in the defence of Paris.
 He became commander of the 193rd battalion of the National Guard in Paris.